ps1337/bibtex2pdf-docker/README.md

 ## Running
 Use `make run` as non-root user and make sure the data folder can be accessed by your user.
 Be sure to provide the required file(s).

-## Why did you disable chrome sandboxing
+## Why did you disable chrome sandboxing?
 Because some kernels still don't allow user namespaces.